Lane County Life Treatment Court

 - HIV Alliance to provide testing and information regarding high risk activities

-In addition the program has two case managers who assist clients with barriers interfering with their progress and a mental health therapist who provides individual, group and family therapy.
+In addition the program has one case manager and multiple peer support specialists who assist clients with barriers interfering with their progress, as well as a two mental health therapists who provides individual, group and family therapy.

 Treatment Court creates an environment with clear and certain rules.
 The rules are definite, easy to understand, and most important, compliance is within the participant's control.
 The rules are based on the participant's performance and are measurable.
 The participant's performance is immediately and directly communicated to the judge, who rewards compliance or penalizes noncompliance.